sanazjml/QuantISH_pipeline/TMA-CISH/Readme.md

 4. Cell type classification.
 Anduril pipeline uses quadratic classifier for cell type classification.
 We trained a supervised quadratic classifier using 360 cells with the area, the mean nucleus stain intensity, the eccentricity, and the perimeter-to-area ratio of each segmented object and desired cell types.
 For decsription about classification approach refer to the manuscript. (classify.m, classify_run.m, classify.sh, convfft.m, rgb2label.m are called in this step, 'training_image.mat' is the training data needed for classification)

+- The classificiation results are saved in result_pipeline/CCNE1_TMA_classes.csv

 5. RNA signals quantification.
 Eventually, the RNA signals are quantified using the isolated channel for each individual TMA in color separation step. (quantify_run.m, quantify.sh and quantify.m functions are called in this step).
 The quantification results in each indivdual cell of each TMA will be saved as a csv file.
 This files contains the segment Id, class type, SumIntensity and Area of cell in order to do any normalization of interest.

+- The quantification results are saved in result_pipeline/CCNE1_TMA_quantified.csv

 ### Downstream analysis